Do you believe wellbeing means the same thing to everyone?

 The diagram below is one possible way to represent the three components visually, where LS = life satisfaction, PA = positive affect, and NA = negative affect.

-Together, the three components make up the Tripartite Model of SWB (Bussari & Sarava, 2010).
+Together, the three components make up the tripartite model of SWB (Busseri & Sadava, 2011).
 The two affect components are typically assessed independently of the life satisfaction component, using different scales.

 Structure of SWB

-Bussari and Sarava’s (2010) article covers several potential ways in which the three SWB components may be linked.
-The above diagram shows only one of them – a ‘Separate Components’ framework that assumes no relationships between PA, NA, and LS.
+Busseri and Sadava’s (2011) article covers several potential ways the three SWB components may be linked.
+The diagram above shows only one of them – a ‘separate components’ framework that assumes no relationships between PA, NA, and LS.

 There are, however, other frameworks that have been suggested, in which the components make up:

-A composite model – wherein all three components combine to contribute to SWB together; and
+A composite model where all three components combine to contribute to SWB together.

-A configuration framework – which views SWB as an integrated system LS, PA, and NA, all of which are differently configured within distinct individuals (Shmotkin, 2005).
+A configuration framework, which views SWB as an integrated system of LS, PA, and NA, all of which are differently configured within distinct individuals (Shmotkin, 2005).

-If you find this interesting and would like to learn more, I would highly recommend Bussari and Sarava’s (2010) article.
+If you find this interesting and would like to learn more, I would highly recommend Busseri and Sadava’s (2011) article.

-Individuals who feel satisfied with their lives, and who frequently experience good feelings such as joy, contentment, and hope, are more inclined to be seen as enjoying a high quality of life.
+People who feel satisfied with their lives and frequently experience good feelings such as joy, contentment, and hope are more inclined to be seen as enjoying a high quality of life.

 Measures of SWB can be used to inform policy decisions, academic curricula, and social initiatives that contribute to a better quality of life for citizens and communities across the world (OECD Better Life, 2013).

-GDP alone is not an adequate measure of life quality at the national level, although research suggests that it may have some impact on SWB through various mechanisms (Diener et al., 2005).
-It is generally agreed that SWB offers a more comprehensive measure of a nation’s well-being by extending the concept beyond merely material concerns, and considers individual perspectives rather than outsider judgments.
+Gross domestic product (GDP) alone is not an adequate measure of life quality at the national level, although research suggests that it may have some impact on SWB through various mechanisms (Diener, Tay, & Oishi, 2013).
+It is generally agreed that SWB offers a more comprehensive measure of a nation’s wellbeing by extending the concept beyond merely material concerns and considering individual perspectives rather than outsider judgments.

-For a great discussion on SWB and GDP as indicators of human progress, I recommend this article by the World Economic Forum (World Economic Forum, 2019)
+For a great discussion on SWB and GDP as indicators of human progress, I recommend this article by Richard Easterlin (2019).

 Mental health is critical to SWB and vice versa.
-Very crudely, it can be considered the absence of negative psychological symptoms and the presence of positive ones (Abdel-Khalek & Lester, 2013).
+Very crudely, mental health can be considered the absence of negative psychological symptoms and the presence of positive ones (Abdel-Khalek & Lester, 2013).

 What’s important to note here is that the absence of illness and disease is not considered enough for people to have good mental health, and it’s where SWB comes into the definition.